ruixuan-wan/Square-Wave-Voltammetry/README.md

 ## Overview
 This LabVIEW program enables the connection of a CV-27 Bioanalytical Systems Voltammograph to a National Instruments (NI) data acquisition (DAQ) card for performing Square Wave Voltammetry (SWV) measurements.
 The software allows users to configure essential SWV parameters, view real-time raw data (current and voltage), and visualize the processed data as an SWV graph.
 Additionally, users can save the acquired data for further analysis.

 This code is developed for use in CHEM 426/526 Instrumental Analysis at the University of Washington.
-It is intended for educational and research purposes, enabling students and researchers to conduct electrochemical analysis efficiently.

 ## Features
 - **Potentiostat Connection**: Seamlessly interfaces with a National Instruments DAQ card.